To Those Who Think Chronic Fatigue Syndrome/Myalgic Encephalomyelitis Is Just 'Tiredness'

 How I wish I was “just tired.”

 What does chronic fatigue syndrome/myalgic encephalomyelitis feel like to you?
-Let us know in the comments.
+Let me know in the comments.

 The Mighty is asking the following: Write a letter to anyone you wish had a better understanding of your experience with disability, disease or mental illness.
 If you’d like to participate, please send a blog post to [email protected] Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.
 Check out our Submit a Story page for more about our submission guidelines.